-Aerospace applications consumed 63% of titanium mill product produced in 2016, with civilian airframes and engines (for passenger and cargo planes) accounting for almost 75% of the market.
-A sharp rise in civilian aero-space build rates since 2011 has reduced the share of military and space titanium use, but these still remain significant and high-value sectors for titanium.
-Boeing’s 787comprises 15% of titanium in fly-weight, and Airbus’s A320/350 12-14%, compared to 4-8% in the majority of older models.
-The remainder of titanium is used in industrial and commercial applications, and it is the former which has seen a steep drop-off in consumption as industrial plant, desalination and nuclear build rates fell sharply from 2012.
+Aerospace applications consume over 60% of titanium mill product, of which over 75% was in civilian airframes and engines (for passenger and cargo planes).
+Growth in civil aerospace build rates since 2011 has reduced the market share of military and space titanium use, but these remain significant and high-value sectors for titanium.
+New civilian aircraft have a higher titanium content than the models they are replacing in order to save weight and therefore fuel consumption.
+Boeing’s 787 comprises 15% of titanium in fly-weight, and Airbus’s A320/350 12-14%, compared to 4-8% in most of older models.
+The remaining market is in industrial and commercial applications, which has declined as industrial plant, desalination and nuclear build rates fell after 2012.

 Activity in the civilian airline industry will be closely linked to overall global economic conditions.
 Positive factors are growing passenger numbers in Asia and the Middle Eastern countries as well as replacements in the US fleet.
 In the longer term, rising passenger numbers and replacement of fleets by modern fuel-efficient aircraft will drive demand.
 The outlook for titanium use in aerospace remains positive but could be interrupted by unexpected events, such as in 9/11.
 The industrial market for titanium remains subdued but could return to growth.
 This will depend greatly on emerging economy industrialisation following growth in renewables outside China instead of nuclear power.
 The desalinisation market in the Middle East is expected to be an increasingly important sector in the future.